Every year, from March to October, the Foundation

 - A structure that takes into account the need to pose questions and to generate dialogue.

-b) welcomes scholars, authors, and musicians for residential study, either individually or in small groups.
+b) welcomes scholars, authors, and musicians for residential study, either for large groups (5 to 15 people) or individually or in small groups.
 Experience has shown that meals taken together with participants of seminars or other residents stimulate exchange and thus are of great value to all.

 c) awards some 12 annual financial aids to young researchers.
 These prizes will assist doctoral students to complete a thesis of exceptional quality or help young graduates return to, or remain in, France.